Hexer-7/Overwatch-Mercy-AI/README.md

 ### Overwatch Mercy AI

 #### Description:
-Overwatch Mercy AI is an artificial intelligence bot designed to enhance Mercy's capabilities, making her appear stronger (OP).
-If you're using Mercy and your ally's health is low, the bot automatically prompts Mercy to increase healing.
-Additionally, when your ally's health is fully restored (or nearing full), Mercy switches to damage boost mode.
+Overwatch Mercy AI is a smart helper known as "Mercy AI" designed for a game.

+It's particularly useful in tight situations.

+The bot keeps a close watch on the health of teammates being healed by the in-game character "Mercy."

+If a teammate's health is low, the program automatically assists Mercy in healing by mimicking a mouse click.

+Once the healing is complete or near completion, the bot prompts Mercy to switch to a mode that automatically boosts damage.

+Think of it as having a reliable digital companion that efficiently manages these actions, allowing the player to focus on the game.

+Simply turn on the bot, and it takes care of everything, making it especially handy during intense gameplay and challenging victories!

 Here is video for example: [Here 👀](https://www.youtube.com/embed/EXC9dg-d7_c)